Skip to main content

 What are the treatments for sciatica?

 Sciatica treatments aim to relieve pressure from your sciatic nerve.
-Chiropractic care, such as spinal adjustments, manipulate the spine to reduce pain and improve function.
+Chiropractic care, such as spinal adjustments, manipulates the spine to reduce pain and improve function.
 Other common treatments of sciatica that Dr. Adonis and Dr. Previll provide include:

 Spinal decompression therapy